I'm getting thousands of these a day, most times (99.99%) with internal sources, sometimes with an external source.Firmware is 17.1.3 MR3

 Customers still experiencing excessive false-positives should raise a support case for further investigation.
 However, this setting can also be disabled via the console command (set ips tcp_option detect_anomalies disable) to allow the TCP anomaly decision to be made by the host client OS instead if desired.

-console> set ips tcp_option detect_anomalies disable
+Did the Console Command: set ips tcp_option detect_anomalies disable